 Applying for planning permission

-If this is your first project, we recommend enlisting an architect to not only draw up designs for your new room, but to also act as your planning agent.
+If this is your first project, we recommend enlisting a designer to not only draw up designs for your new room, but to also act as your planning agent.
 This means they’ll package up your project correctly, and liaise with the local authority on your behalf.
 Not only will this protect you from common planning mistakes, they’ll be able to make any quick changes to your design, should the council suggest these are needed to get approval first time round.

 Facts about planning permission…